 Student loan and tuition assistance

 According to The College Board, in the 2011–2012 school year over 18% of college graduates carried loan burdens in excess of $40,000, up from just 2% of graduates back in the 2003-2004 school year.
-One estimate puts the average student loan of a member of the Class of 2016 at $37,172.
 This explains why 48% of job seekers would give at least some consideration between a higher-paying job and a lower paying-job with student loan assistance (44% to a lower-paying job with tuition assistance).
 On the other hand, 19% and 18% of respondents to the Glassdoor poll valued employee development programs and tuition reimbursement, respectively, more than a pay raise.

 Paid parental leave and childcare assistance: daycare, adoption, dependents